 The library has free wireless Internet access.
 There is no password.
 At this time there is no printing available from the wireless network.

 Just as cardholders with fines or fees on their card are blocked from checking out library materials, they will also be blocked from using the library internet computers.

 Each individual is limited to 4 hours per day of Internet access with a one hour limit if others are waiting.

 The library’s computers are set up for use by a single individual.
 Permission for additional people to use a single computer must be authorized by library staff on a case-by-case basis.

 Internet use is available on a first-come, first-served basis.
 If all the computers are in use, sign up for the next available computer at the reservation station near the adult computers.
-You will need to put in your library card number.
-The password is your birth date in this format: 00-00-0000, using month, day, year.
-Computers in the adult computer area are for people age 16 and older.
-Computers in the YA area are for people age 13-15.
+Computers in the adult computer area are for people age 18 and older.
+Computers in the YA area are for people age 13-17.
 Computers in the Children’s Room are for people under the age of 13.